 - I cut my papers in half (they are good sized) to fit onto the bottom and two of the sides and decoupaged them in place

 - It didn’t take very long to dry about 20 min.
-Just follow directions if you second coat or do other things!
+Just follow the manufacturer directions if you second coat or do other things!

-I can see more projects with these pretty papers coming!!
-I’m in love.
+I can see doing more projects with these pretty decoupage papers.

-Before I had the papers in the inside of the cupboard I had painted the stencil with the only the yellow gold.
+Before I inserted the papers in the inside of the cupboard I had painted the stencil with only the yellow gold.
 Oh, so pretty.

-Oh, You can see the little bee design and branch with leaves I painted on the top, kind of.
-I might add more bees later to the front or inside the cabinet.
+Oh, You can see the little bee design, although it’s not clear.
+It’s a bee with a branch with leaves I painted on the top.
+I might add more bees later to the front or inside the cabinet too.

 - I rolled the primitive chalky finish paint on the sides and defined the edges of the cupboard then let it dry ( I wasn’t worried about taping it off or anything just use the very edge and same amount of pressure with a steady hand!
 I decided I wanted it to match my dresser to kitchen island DIY.
 Then I let it dry!

-Next you just have the handy person (you or the Mr.) add the door hinge, attach a cute towel holder (I found mine at Michaels) and add magnetic door closures.
+Next, you just have the handy person or yourself add the door hinge, attach a cute towel holder hook (similar) and add magnetic door closures.
 Then you find the studs.
 No single ladies, not what your thinking!
 The studs in the wall!
-Again, the handy person will mount it with two wood screws right to those studs one on each side of cabinet.
+Again, the handy person will mount it with two wood screws right to those studs one on each side of the cabinet.
 I’ll be covering those in gold paint.

 As quick as this was done I loaded her up!
 I managed to lighten up my pantry and have the perfect spot for all my coffee supplies and teas!
-I’ve been using it daily and love the extra storage it gives me.
+I’ve been using it daily and love the extra storage it gives me for the kitchen.
 It’s roughly 3′ wide by 2′ tall with a depth of 10″.

 We still might add crystal knobs to each side for pulling it open (we found the matching ones to my kitchen island drawer) and optionally you can add chain so the door doesn’t come all the way down.
-I’m shorter so we are still debating, since I placed this over where my soon to be painted vanity coffee cart is.
+I’m shorter so we are still debating since I placed this over where my newly painted vanity/coffee cart is.
 I can’t wait to share that tutorial and outcome with you along with all the other kitchen updates as they come!
-Be sure to subscribe by email – rss so you don’t miss out on seeing how I do my other projects.

-Have you used chalky finish paints for any of your decor projects?
+Have you used chalky finish paints for any of your decor projects, crafts, or furniture?